 Based on nationally recognized standards by the American Association of Colleges of Nursing (AACN), the mission of Adelphi’s DNP program is to prepare healthcare professionals to be committed to excellence as leaders in their disciplines.
 Nurses who graduate from Adelphi’s DNP program are prepared with “big-picture” problem solving skills as well the ability to translate evidence based research into practice to improve patient care outcomes.

-Advanced Practice DNP (students who have a master’s in nursing and national board certification as an Adult Gerontology Primary Care Nurse Practitioner)
+Students who have a master’s in nursing and national board certification as an Adult Gerontology Primary Care Nurse Practitioner.

 Adelphi University’s College of Nursing and Public Health hybrid Doctor of Nursing Practice (DNP) program blends core doctoral courses with real-world residency practicum experiences where students develop and create an extensive DNP Project.